Rahul Mazumdar

 Rahul Mazumdar (born 5 May 1990) is an Indian actor who predominantly works in Bengali films and TV series.
 Rahul made his debut with the Bengali movie Wrong Route, in which he played the lead role.
-He is from Kolkata.
+He is originally from Kolkata.

 Career

 Rahul Mazumdar started his career with the Bengali television series Debi Choudhurani.
 Apart from Debi Choudhurani, he has worked in many television serials such as Bhaggolokkhi, Khukumoni Home Delivery, and Horogouri Pice Hotel.